 1. Discovery Early Career Researcher Award: "Revisiting the foundations of mainstream economics: A cooperative account of well-being and moral improvement".
-Awarded by: The Australian Research Council (part-time 2013-2017, including two bouts of maternity leave of a duration of 21 months FTE).
-Amount: $AUS 371,931
+Awarded by: The Australian Research Council (a three year grant, taken from 2013-2019 as a combination of part- and full-time fractions, which also included two bouts of maternity leave (21 months FTE)).

 2. “The realisation of money: Global markets, economic citizens and democratic politics” (Lead CI: George Vassilacopoulos, Partner CI: Miriam Bankovsky, Carol D’Cruz, Toula Nicolacopoulos and Jasmine-Kim Westerndorf).
 Awarded by: Transforming Human Societies, La Trobe University (2015).